Code-Institute-Submissions/NgoniDukeMoyo-bookingpagejsapi_MarRsub/README.md

 -The site was views on mobile and large screen devices<br>
 -Alot of test done to ensure that all pages were linking correctly<br>

+# Functional Testing
+1. The site performs according to the requirement in all versions ( nav-bar, forms and scroll and links all functional).
+2. The installation of the project can be done smoothly provided the user has the necessary resources and it does not lead to any significant errors (gitphun repo cloning).
+3. The navigation between relevant modules in on the site are as per the requirement (bootstrap nav-bar and toggle is fully functional).
+4. The site allows necessary social network options such as sharing, posting and navigation etc (throough footer socials).

+# Performance Testing Test Cases
+1. The various site and infrastructure bottlenecks which prevent the site to perform at the required acceptability levels has been accessed (boostrap grids are functional).
+2. The response time of the site is as per as the requirements.

+# Usability Testing Test Cases
+1. The icons are natural and consistent with the site.
+2. The buttons, which have the same function have the same color.
+3. The text is kept simple and clear to be visible to the users.

+# Compatibility Testing
+1. The user Interface of the site is as per the screen size of the device, no text/control is partially invisible or inaccessible.

+# Browser Testing
+1. Chrome Version 95.0.4638.69 (Official Build) (x86_64)

 # Bugs
 -Devices view<br>